 Every Indian irrespective of his or her religion is familiar with the Spring harvest festival of Vaisakhi.
 Also spelt as Baisakhi, it is celebrated throughout the country with various names: ‘Rongali Bihu’ in Assam, ‘Naba Barsha’ (First Rain) in West Bengal, ‘Vaishakha’ in Bihar, ‘Vishu’ in Kerala and ‘Puthandu’ in Tamil Nadu.
 In Punjab, this day is marked as the birthday of the tenth Sikh Guru, Guru Gobind Singh who formed ‘Khalsa’ on the same date.

 Farmers observe Baisakhi as the beginning of a new harvesting season, ‘Vasanta’.
-In 2023, Vaisakhi will be celebrated on 14th April with the utmost joy and enthusiasm all over the country.
+In 2024, Vaisakhi will be celebrated on 13th April with the utmost joy and enthusiasm all over the country.

-Vaisakhi History and significance
+Vaisakhi History and Significance

 Also known as the Sikh New Year, Vaisakhi is observed either on 13th or 14th day of April, every year.
 Vaisakhi is being celebrated in Punjab for many centuries.
 According to the Sikh literature, this day marks the birthday of their tenth Sikh Guru, Guru Gobind Singh who chose this day for laying the foundation of Sikh brotherhood, ‘Khalsa’ in the year 1699.